 Built in 1910 as the local Canadian Pacific Railway depot, The Station is the oldest building in Lake Louise.
-This gorgeous venue was restored in 1994 to preserve the character of rustic log walls and leaded windows.
+This gorgeous venue was restored to preserve the character of rustic log walls and leaded windows.
 Chef Jerry Cook’s contemporary Canadian cuisine is accented with fresh herbs grown on-site.
-Nightly dinner and pasta features (ask your server).

 The Station Restaurant is a historic treasure located by the CPR railway line and Bow River tucked away from other Lake Louise visitor amenities.
 Dine in the restaurant with long bar and three-hearth fireplace or on the patio overlooking the heritage garden.
 Wander the grounds, and borrow a bocce or croquet game to play on the large lawn.
 Admire the elegant dining cars Delamere (1925) and Killarney (1906), the former of which can be booked for functions.
 The gift shop sells books (some rare) and antique CPR silver.

 Soups: chef‘s daily soup; French onion; Station Corn Chowder